 Volunteers help community centre to reach isolated residents

-A surge in volunteering support has allowed The Vine Community Centre to launch a wealth of new services to help isolated people during lockdown.
+A surge in volunteering support has allowed The Vine Community Centre to launch a wealth of new services to help isolated people during the first lockdown (2020).

 The centre has gone from having two volunteers to 40!
 Thanks to these amazing individuals, the centre has been able to extend its lunch club, set up a dog-walking service and much more!
 Charmaine Binns, Centre Development Worker, explains ...